-June 6, 2023 – (Ottawa, ON) The latest episode of Sportopia: Conversations about healthy, human sport, titled “Understanding grief and loss in sport”, is now available.
-Listen now as we ...
+September 12, 2023 – (Ottawa, ON) The latest episode of Sportopia: Conversations about healthy, human sport, titled “Inspiring Hope in Sport – An Update from the Hope on the Horizon ...

 As a CEO of a large sports organization, it’s important for me to have access to consultants who are trustworthy and knowledgeable.
 With an increasingly complex environment, we rely on advisors who can help us mitigate risks, make smart legal decisions, communicate intentionally, and govern responsibly.
 The team at Sport Law has been among those trusted partners who understand sport and more importantly care about our well-being.
 I’m glad I have them to turn to for advice and support.